A series of posts on Legal Services Regulation Reform in Scotland arising from the Independent Review by Esther A Roberton.

 Blog Posts

-On this blog I have looked at the Roberton Review, the subsequent Consultation Analysis, the planned introduction of a Bill and the Scottish Government’s response to the Consultation Analysis.
+On this blog I have looked at the Roberton Review, the subsequent Consultation Analysis, the planned introduction of a Bill, the Scottish Government’s response to the Consultation Analysis and the Bill as introduced.